Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

 \section{Introduction}

 In this paper, we study convex-concave saddle point problems, also known as minimax optimization problems, where the objective function for both minimization and maximization has a composite structure.
-Specifically, we aim to solve
+Specifically, we consider

 where $\mathcal{X}\subset \mathbb{R}^m$ and $\mathcal{Y} \subset \mathbb{R}^n$ are nonempty closed convex sets, $h_1:\mathbb{R}^m\rightarrow (-\infty,+\infty]$ and $h_2:\mathbb{R}^n\rightarrow (-\infty,+\infty]$ are proper closed convex functions, and $f$ is a smooth function defined on some open set $\dom f \subset \mathbb{R}^m \times \mathbb{R}^n$ containing $\mathcal{X}\times \mathcal{Y}$.
 Throughout the paper, we assume that $f$ is convex with respect to $\vx$ and concave with respect to $\vy$, i.e., $f(\cdot,\vy)$ is convex for each $\vy\in \mathcal{Y}$ and $f(\vx,\cdot)$ is concave for each $\vx\in \mathcal{X}$.
 As a result, the objective function $\ell$ is also convex-concave.